ooz/epages-docs/_posts/2016/2016-04-11-jenadevs-docker.md

 It consisted of an one hour talk including a demo to introduce the technological foundation and nearly three hours of different workshops for every skill level:

   1. **Beginner:** The official Docker birthday app tutorial
-  - **Advanced:** Building your own Dockerfile with integration tests after best practises
+  1. **Advanced:** Building your own Dockerfile with integration tests following best practises
-  - **Special:** CoresOS Cluster Workshop
+  1. **Special:** CoresOS Cluster Workshop
-  - **Hidden - also known as exploding kittens:** Orchestration Workshop by [Jérôme Petazzoni](https://twitter.com/jpetazzo), the creater of [Docker-in-Docker](https://github.com/jpetazzo/dind)
+  1. **Hidden - also known as exploding kittens:** Orchestration Workshop by [Jérôme Petazzoni](https://twitter.com/jpetazzo), the creator of [Docker-in-Docker](https://github.com/jpetazzo/dind)

 ## Introduction talk with demo and best practises

-The talk in the first place focused on the Docker basics, the components of the Docker ecosystem and the general tooling workflow of building images, running containers and pushing them to the Docker Hub.
+In the first place the talk focused on the Docker basics, the components of the Docker ecosystem and the general tooling workflow of building images, running containers and pushing them to the Docker Hub.
 Afterwards the basic commands were demonstrated with some live coding on the terminal, where several containers were also inspected at runtime.
-The second part of the talk considered some best practises for wrtiting your own Dockerfile, which was based on the [official Docker recommendations](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices), tips by [Michael](http://crosbymichael.com/dockerfile-best-practices.html) [Crosby](http://crosbymichael.com/dockerfile-best-practices-take-2.html) as well as the experiences of [epagesdevs](http://twitter.com/epagesdevs) with developing, testing, integrating, deploying and running supportive images for our eCommerce platform.
+The second part of the talk considered some best practises for writing your own Dockerfile, which was based on the [official Docker recommendations](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices), tips by [Michael](http://crosbymichael.com/dockerfile-best-practices.html) [Crosby](http://crosbymichael.com/dockerfile-best-practices-take-2.html) as well as the experiences of [epagesdevs](http://twitter.com/epagesdevs) with developing, testing, integrating, deploying and running supportive images for our eCommerce platform.
-This was a good entrypoint to also show some of our typical use cases at ePages, e.g. in the Continuous Delivery Pipeline, at integration testing or in the Operations area for our own and provider infrastructure which also relies on [Kubeneretes](http://kubernetes.io).
+This was a good entrypoint to also show some of our typical use cases at ePages, e.g. in the Continuous Delivery Pipeline, for integration testing or in the Operations area for our own and provider infrastructure, which also relies on [Kubeneretes](http://kubernetes.io).
 To finish the talk some typical base images and official app environment images were discussed, too.

 ## Containers, Containers, Con... err Workshops!